-Every year, the Omicron Delta Kappa Foundation awards scholarships to more than 30 collegiate members to continue their educations through graduate and professional study.
+Every year, Omicron Delta Kappa awards scholarships to more than 30 collegiate members to continue their educations through graduate and professional study.
 Scholarship awards range from $1,000 to $2,500.
 These recipients demonstrate exceptional academic performance and leadership abilities.

 Stephen D. Bisese (University of Richmond Scholarship)